Woman dies at Mangawhai Heads after medical event on beach - NZ Herald

-Emergency services attempted to revive the woman on the beach near Mangawhai Heads Road shortly before 4.30pm.
+Emergency services attempted to revive the woman on the beach near Mangawhai Heads Rd shortly before 4.30pm.

 Police and St John staff tended to the 30-year-old, but she died at the scene.